geozeke/ubuntu/instructions/content/gitfiend.md

 ## Step 3:

 You'll see the window below, asking you what to do with the file.
 Note that this window reflects using the Firefox browser.
-If you're using Chrome inside your virtual machine, it will look slightly different.
+If you're using Chrome inside your VM, it will look slightly different.
 Just ensure that you choose to save the file, rather than opening it.

 When you're ready, click `OK`.